 With plenty of rainfall, Nyungwe is also the major catchment area in Rwanda supplying water to 70% of the country.

 Nyungwe National Park was officially designated as a natural World Heritage Site by Unesco’s World Heritage Committee.
 This was on September 19th, 2023.
-It is the first site in Rwanda to be featured on the Unesco World Heritage list.

 Gishwati Mukura National Park

-The park was nearly depleted; largely due to resettlement, illegal mining in the mineral-rich forest, and livestock farming.
+The park was nearly depleted.
+Largely due to resettlement, illegal mining in the mineral-rich forest, and livestock farming.
 And is currently part of an ambitious landscape restoration program.
 The formalization of its National Park status in 2015 aims to help redress the balance.
 Increase the number of trees to improve soil fertility.
 Stabilize slopes and regulate stream flow.
 It will also contribute to improving the livelihoods of the population living in the surrounding areas.
 Which in turn offers the forest a better chance of regeneration.
 In tandem with the potential to raise living standards in the longer term.

 Activities in the park include a guided nature hike, guided chimp, and monkey tracking, bird watching.
 And a visit to the waterfalls.
-Community-based activities include a farm stay, a live cultural dance, making handicrafts, beekeeping, a tea plantation tour.
-And the chance to learn from traditional healers; who use natural plants to support modern medicine and synthesized drugs.
+Community based activities include a farm stay, a live cultural dance, making handicrafts, beekeeping, a tea plantation tour.
+And the chance to learn from traditional healers.
+Who use natural plants to support modern medicine and synthesized drugs.